 In addition to the Pre-Sub program, another strategy often overlooked by sponsors is FDA’s 3rd party review program.
 In many cases, the 3rd party review may help to ensure successful FDA review.
 The purpose of the program is to improve the efficiency and timeliness of FDA’s 510(k) process (the process by which most medical devices receive marketing clearance in the United States).
 “Under the program, FDA has accredited third parties that are authorized to conduct the primary review of 510(k)’s for “select” eligible devices.”

 Regardless of the scope or specific request, PDG is comprised of expert consultants who can assist you in determining your FDA medical device submission needs.
 It is optimal to contact us in advance of any Pre-Sub requests or FDA meetings.
 Experience has taught us that rigorous preparation and strategic regulatory planning coupled with FDA collaboration provides the best results in getting a medical device to market sooner, as well as keeping it on the market.

 Jodi Hutchins is an Independent Regulatory and Quality Consultant with over 15 years of global medical device registration experience, to include FDA 510(k) submissions.
 She held her most recent position for 9 years, as QA/RA Director for a worldwide distributor of medical devices.

-The opinions and statements in this paper are solely those of Charles Jaap and Jodi Hutchins and do not necessarily reflect those of PDG.
+The opinions and statements in this paper are solely those of PDG Regulatory Expert do not necessarily reflect those of PDG.